caofei351-ops/final_project/README.md

 ## <a name="o"></a>🐡:task2 contents- Circular Buffer and Search Algorithm
-(Click on the contents you want to see)
+(Click on the content you want to see)
 - [How is the code specifically implemented?](#code)
 - [User Guide](#guide)
 - [Video](#video)